Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 Where to Eat in Crestview

 Crestview’s restaurant scene reflects the town itself.
-It’s not trying to compete with the beach cities nearby, and it doesn’t need to.
-Instead, the city offers a small group of restaurants that locals return to regularly because they consistently deliver a good meal.
+It is not trying to compete with the beach cities nearby, and it doesn’t need to.
+The city offers a small group of restaurants that locals return to regularly because they consistently deliver a good meal.

 If you’re in Crestview and want somewhere dependable to eat, these are the places most people actually recommend.